maelle/simplymaelle/content/post/2020-11-06-single-source-publishing-r.md

 * There is a [bookdown book](https://bookdown.org/yihui/bookdown/) by bookdown maintainer Yihui Xie.
 * Emil Hvitfeldt wrote a post about [](https://www.hvitfeldt.me/blog/bookdown-netlify-github-actions/).

-A downside of bookdown ~~for the procrastinators out there~~ is, in my opinion, that if you want a PDF and HTML versions of a book, you have to need it twice.
+A downside of bookdown ~~for the procrastinators out there~~ is, in my opinion, that if you want a PDF and HTML versions of a book, you have to knit it twice.
 Furthermore, if you introduce some fancy things such as a custom block, you will have to define it both with CSS and with LaTeX environments.
 Now, I have written a [whole book with LaTeX](https://www.editions-ellipses.fr/accueil/5374-l-oral-de-biologie-aux-concours-bcpst-9782729853693.html) so I used to partially know how to use it, but these days I'd prefer learning about CSS only as there's already a lot to digest in there. :sweat_smile: